Enjoy our virtual tour of the farm below – we hope this will inspire you to visit us and join us!

 We are always on the lookout for the cheapest way of doing things, and “necessity is the mother of invention!”
 In the early days our coldframes were made from our old secondary double glazing, and we use old ladies tights as fruit tree ties.

-Scrounged woodchip and old newspapers serve as biodegradable mulch for our trees, and at our harvest celebrations we sit on straw bales, supplied by our neighbours at Lux Farm, which are then reused as potato clamp insualtion and finally as a mulch to be dug into the soil by the pigs.
+Scrounged woodchip and old newspapers serve as biodegradable mulch for our trees, and at our harvest celebrations we sit on locally sourced straw bales which are then reused as potato clamp insualtion and finally as a mulch to be dug into the soil by the pigs.

 In September 2012 we set up the “South Suffolk Low Carbon Food Community Interest Company” – a not-for-profit limited company social enterprise.
 We have been very grateful to both The Esmee Fairbairn Foundation and the Big Lottery Fund for their financial support which is enabling us to expand the farm activities so we can take on new CSA members.

 A very fundamental aim at The Oak Tree is to create a viable business.
 Right now, it is marginal.
 The farm depends very heavily on the good will and support of its CSA members and growers.
 As fuel and food prices rise, and as we expand the size and range of CSA activities, we expect our financial situation to improve.